obelisk477/week-01-homework/README.md

 ## Usage

-Visit URL and navigate the page as you see fit
+Visit https://obelisk477.github.io/week-01-homework/ and navigate the page as you see fit

 ## Credits